rust-lang/rust/doc/rust.md

 An _assignment expression_ consists of an [lvalue](#lvalues-rvalues-and-temporaries) expression followed by an equals sign (`=`) and an [rvalue](#lvalues-rvalues-and-temporaries) expression.

-Evaluating an assignment expression copies the expression on the right-hand side and stores it in the location on the left-hand side.
+Evaluating an assignment expression [either copies or moves](#moved-and-copied-types) its right-hand operand to its left-hand operand.

 ~~~~
 # let mut x = 0;